DanielDFY/d3d12book/README.md

     > Modify the *LitWaves* demo so that the directional light only emits mostly red light.
 In addition, make the strength of the light oscillate as a function of time using the sine function so that the light appears to pulse.
 Also change the roughness in the materials as the same way.

-  * [ ] *Exercise_08_04*
+  * [x] *Exercise_08_04*

-    > Modify the *LitColumns* demo by removing the three-point lighting, adding a point centered about each sphere above the columns, and adding a spotlight centered about each sphere above the columns and aiming down.
+    > Modify the *LitColumns* demo by removing the three-point lighting, adding a point centered about each sphere above the columns, or adding a spotlight centered about each sphere above the columns and aiming down.
+Press "1" to switch between these two mode.

   * [ ] *Exercise_08_06*